 Alabama ONE advises each business and commercial member to perform a risk assessment and evaluate the controls they have in place periodically.
 The risk assessment should evaluate whether the business and commercial member has implemented sound security practices.

-Alabama ONE recommends each business and commercial business member review information and guidelines provided by the Federal Trade Commission in order to ensure a sound security plan is put into place.
+Alabama ONE recommends each business and commercial business member review information and guidelines provided by the Federal Trade Commision in order to ensure a sound security plan is put into place.